An Overview of the Pregnancy Trimesters

 Things to Keep in Mind for This Trimester

 Feeling your baby move.
-At some point in this trimester you will start to feel your baby move.
+At some point in this trimester, you will start to feel your baby move.
 Each pregnancy is unique, so if you’re concerned about when you will feel a flutter for the first time, consult your healthcare provider.
-Once you’ve felt your baby move, there’s no need to obsessively worry about whether you can feel your baby move for the rest of your pregnancy, but you should let your healthcare provider know if you experience less movement than usual.
+After you’ve felt your baby move, there is no need to constantly worry about their movements for the rest of your pregnancy.
+However, if you notice a significant decrease in movement compared to what’s normal for you, it’s important to inform your healthcare provider.
 A good way to keep track is to count 10 distinct movements in a two-hour period.
-For more on this, check out the Movement Tracker in our pregnancy guide.
+For more on this, check out our Fetal Movement Tracker.

 Finding out your baby’s gender.
 Around week 20, your healthcare provider will likely schedule a mid-pregnancy ultrasound scan.
 During this scan, if you want to, you can find out the gender of your baby.
-Once you find out and are ready to share this news with family and friends, why not ask the host of your baby shower to include a special gender reveal moment?
+Once you find out and are ready to share this news with family and friends, you might consider asking the host of your baby shower to include a special gender reveal moment.

 Getting your home ready.
 Now could be a good time to start researching and organizing the things you’ll need for your baby, like furniture for the nursery, a car seat and a high chair, newborn clothes, and baby care essentials like diapers.
 You could also babyproof your home now to get these kinds of bigger jobs out of the way.